 Pedro De Senna

-Associate director and performer at SDC.
+Associate director writer in residence and performer at SDC.
 He is a theatre practitioner and academic.
 He was born in Rio de Janeiro, where he started performing in 1993.
 He has been a member of the Signdance Collective since 2010.

 He is a lecturer in contemporary theatre and a programme leader on the BA theatre arts course with a special focus on theatre directing at Middlesex University.
-His academic research focuses on translation and adaptation looking at the relationship between directing, dramaturgy and disability aesthetics.
-Pedro’s chapter on the company’s creative processes for "New Gold" is included in Katja Krebs' book, "Translation and Adaptation in Theatre and Film" (Routledge).
+His academic research focuses on translation and adaptation looking at the relationship between directing, dramaturgy, and disability aesthetics.
+Pedro’s chapter on the company’s creative processes for "New Gold" is included in Katja Krebs' book, "Translation and Adaptation in Theatre and Film" (Routledge)

 His award-winning play "A tragédia de Ismene, Princesa de Tebas" is based on the Theban myth of Oedipus and has been published by Móbile Editorial.

 Associate director Ruth Gunstone TCert; BEd Hons, MA Education; MA Dist Drama and Theatre Arts.
-Ruth worked in higher education for 37 years as a lecturer, Head of Department and Deputy Dean.
+Ruth worked in higher education for 37 years as a lecturer, Head of Department, and Deputy Dean.
 Specialist teaching areas are English Literature and the Performing Arts.
-From 2010 to 2017 was Director of Student services running a big team responsible for student learning and well-being.
+From 2010 to 2017 was the Director of Student services running a big team responsible for student learning and well-being.
 Current Trustee for HWBIDCo Town Centre Management Board and Bucks New University Students’ Union.

 Ruth has been actively engaged in local Community Arts as a Trustee and Board Member for Wycombe Community Arts Centre.

-Since 2010 January 2018, Ruth took on the role of Wycombe Arts Centre Manager in a volunteer capacity overseeing the day to day running of the Centre and organising bookings and scheduling events along with developing the programme of music, performance and creative art initiatives.
+Since 2010 January 2018, Ruth took on the role of Wycombe Arts Centre Manager in a volunteer capacity overseeing the day-to-day running of the Centre and organising bookings and scheduling events along with developing the programme of music, performance and creative art initiatives.